Mooreiche/AIBackup/README.md

 (IceHax) - for publishing an incomplete amublance script on cfx.re which gave me the idea and basic structure to create this script

-(Mooreiche) - Me/Original Uploader
+(Mooreiche) - Me/Original Uploader, Greetings from Germany to all Capitalists around the World!
+What a nice World well live in!

 (Mobius01) - for fixing minor bugs and saving me alot of headache

-Greetings from Germany to all Capitalists around the World!
-What a nice World well live in!

 **!REMEMBER TO FIGHT AGAINST COMMUNISM!**